<img height="1" width="1" src="https://www.facebook.com/tr?id=1102164633252552&amp;ev=PageView &amp;noscript=1">

 img-blog-article-bg@2x

-The original ADA passed in 1990, though updates in 2010 make it much more relevant to self storage facility owners.
+The original ADA passed in 1990, though updates in 2010 made it much more relevant to self storage facility owners.

 Specific ADA Requirements for Self Storage Businesses

-As of March 15, 2012, the ADA required self storage businesses to comply with several specific regulations.
+Per Janus International, the ADA requires self storage businesses to comply with several specific regulations.
 Here's a look at those regulations:

 • 5% of the first 200 units of any self storage business must be wheelchair accessible.